The idyllic Saadiyat Island is about to add a flurry of world-class attractions to its already incredible line-up of museums and art galleries

 Louvre Abu Dhabi opened in 2017 (Shutterstock)

-Abu Dhabi is now the cultural capital of the Middle East – and it’s all happening on Saadiyat Island.
-As the Natural History Museum Abu Dhabi and Zayed National Museum gear up to open later this year, we take a look at the Saadiyat Cultural District’s wealth of art, history and heritage…
+Abu Dhabi is now the cultural capital of the Middle East — and it’s all happening on Saadiyat Island.
+As the Natural History Museum Abu Dhabi and Zayed National Museum have very recently opened their doors, we take a look at the Saadiyat Cultural District’s wealth of art, history and heritage…

-Taking you on a 13.8-billion-year journey through the history of the planet, Abu Dhabi’s Natural History Museum will set itself apart from other museums of its kind by looking at the world through an Arabian lens, with regional landscapes, animals and plants being brought to the forefront.
-The innovative building, covered in living greenery and designed to look like rock formations, contains headline-grabbing specimens such as ‘Stan’, the immaculately preserved 67-million-year-old tyrannosaurus rex skeleton, and the Murchison Meteorite, containing seven-billion-year-old stardust.
-Completed with a teaching institute and research centre, it is set to open by the end of 2025.
+Taking you on a 13.8-billion-year journey through the creation of our universe and the history of our planet, Abu Dhabi’s Natural History Museum sets itself apart from other museums of its kind by looking at the world through an Arabian lens, with regional landscapes, animals and plants being brought to the forefront.
+The innovative building, covered in living greenery and designed to look like rock formations, contains headline-grabbing specimens such as ‘Stan’, the immaculately preserved 67-million-year-old Tyrannosaurus rex skeleton, and the Murchison Meteorite, containing seven-billion-year-old stardust.
+Completed with a teaching institute and research centre, it opened to the public in November 2025.

-A jaw-dropping Norman Foster-designed building shaped like a falcon’s wings, the Zayed National Museum will tell the story of the UAE and cover 300,000 years of history.
-Created in honour of the late Sheikh Zayed bin Sultan Al Nahyan , the founder of the UAE, and set to open in December 2025, its collection highlights include the Abu Dhabi Pearl, one of the world’s oldest natural pearls, and Islamic manuscript the Blue Qur’an.
+A jaw-dropping Lord Norman Foster-designed building, with five monumental soaring towers evoking a falcon’s wing in flight, Zayed National Museum tells the story of the UAE and covers 300,000 years of history.
+Reflecting the vision and legacy of the late Sheikh Zayed bin Sultan Al Nahyan, the UAE’s Founding Father, its collection highlights include the Abu Dhabi Pearl, one of the world’s oldest natural pearls, and the Blue Qur’an, a significant Islamic manuscript.
+It opened to visitors in December 2025.

 Meanwhile, Manarat Al Saadiyat — meaning ‘a place of enlightenment’ in Arabic — hosts the annual Culture Summit Abu Dhabi and Abu Dhabi Art fair, and offers a packed, year-round programme of community cinema screenings, art exhibitions and creative courses.
 As the only private art foundation on the island, the Bassam Freiha Art Foundation also displays a revolving line-up of art collections, and organises workshops, markets, yoga classes and other free public events.